 Last night the Palace Theatre in Manchester brightly sparkled for the press night of Priscilla Queen of the Desert.
-It’s lovely to have a night at the theatre and me and my fellow twin mum friend eagerly took our seats.
+I took my mum with me for a fun night of disco anthems!

 The story of Priscilla is a celebration of drag, camp and friendship.
-We follow three friends (two drags and a transgender women) that take an epic jounery across the Australian outback.
+We follow three friends (two drags and a transgender woman) that take an epic journey across the Australian outback.
 As they ‘Go West’ they face tolerance and acceptance but also prejudice and bigoted behaviour.

 The musical is based on a film that opened in cinemas 25 years ago, but it didn’t feel dated at all.
 The issues raised were very relevant for today.